lxsllvn/spruceGBS/05_angsd_param_sweep/README.md

 ---

+---

 # Experimental design

 ## Sample selection

-We identified samples from each domain where library effects should be most distinguishable from real genetic structure.
-Specifically, these samples were:
+We selected samples from each domain where library effects should be most distinguishable from genetic structure:

-1.  ≥ 25% percentile in mapped reads and scaffold coverage to exclude potentially unrepresentative marginal samples
+1. At least 25th percentile for both mapped reads and scaffold coverage.
-2. from populations (i.e., a single collection site) with ≥ 5 sampled trees,
+2. From populations with ≥5 sampled trees.

-and were:

-3. from stands where ≤75% of trees were sequenced in a single library (56% on average), or
+3. From stands where ≤75% of trees sequenced in a single library (mean: 56%), **or**
-4. within 100 km (≤ 250 km for Siberia) of a population with a different majority library.
+4. Within 100 km (≤250 km for Siberia) of a population dominated by a different library.

 Given the outcrossing mating system of *Picea*, trees from the same collection site are unlikely to deviate from Hardy-Weinberg equilibrium or show strong variation in individual heterozygosity.
 Genetic structure develops slowly in *Picea*, making batch effects a likely source of any apparent differentiation between stands in relatively close proximity.